DrLex0/quake-frogbots/waypoint/README.md

 ![Markers](images/markers.jpg)

 **Markers** are represented by the _Quake guy._ Inactive markers have the shotgun, the active marker wields the axe.
 Rotating markers indicate a relation to the current marker, depending on the current view mode.
+The default is to show markers to which the active marker has an outgoing path.

 By default, the tool will activate markers in the same way as in the game, i.e., when you're close enough to pick up something or trigger an action.
 Usually, you will want to enable the tool's custom **Closest-Marker-Mode** with `F`.
 CMM makes it generally easier to select markers.
 When markers are really close to each other or overlap, CMM also allows to cycle between the 3 nearest with the `L` or `0` (zero) key.